MartinThoma/phlasch/.github/README.md

 - **PHLASCH_STATS_RETRIEVE_URL**

-  The url on which you can retrieve the stats of a link.
+  The url on which the users can retrieve the stats of a link.

   Default: stats/retrieve